Anatomy of a Medical Term:

 VCPR:

-Veterinary-Client-Patient Relationship
+Veterinary-Client-Patient

-—When does this exist?
+When does this exist?

-1.The veterinarian has assumed responsibility for making clinical judgments regarding the health of the animal(s) and the need for medical treatment, and the client has agreed to follow the veterinarians instructions.
+the health of the animal(s) and the need for medical treatment, and the client

-3.The veterinarian is readily available, or has arranged for emergency coverage, for follow-up evaluation in the event of adverse reactions or the failure of the treatment regimen.
+follow-up evaluation in the event of adverse reactions or the failure of the

 Anatomy- the study of body structure